 You might think that scrubbing vigorously with a hard-bristled toothbrush will help remove more plaque, but in fact, this is not the proper way to brush teeth, and it can be damaging to your teeth and gums.
 Soft or medium bristles should do the job just fine.
 Choose a small brush head that lets you reach your back teeth easily.

 An electric toothbrush may help you brush your teeth more effectively.
-Read about why this is and how to choose the best one for you in our electric toothbrush guide.
+Read about why this is, how to choose the best one for you, and popular brands like Sonicare and Oral-B in our best electric toothbrush guide, or have a look at the best toothbrushes for whitening.

 You should replace your toothbrush or brush head every three months, or sooner if you notice the bristles are splaying (this could be a sign you're brushing too hard).
 Using an old, frayed brush may damage your enamel.

-Mouthwash doesn’t just freshen your breath; choose one that contains fluoride and it’ll also work to prevent tooth decay.
-However, you shouldn’t use it straight after brushing because it rinses off the fluoride left from your toothpaste.
+Mouthwash doesn't just freshen your breath; choose one that contains fluoride and it'll also work to prevent tooth decay.
+However, it's unclear if you should use it straight after brushing because it rinses off the fluoride left from your toothpaste.
+This goes for fluoride mouthwashes as well.

 Other ways to care for your teeth